Quantum-mutnauQ/Fast_Reader_GTK/README.md

 -
 ## Getting Started

-To begin using Speed Reader, follow these simple steps:
+To begin using Fast Reader, follow these simple steps:

 1. **Installation**: Download the latest release and extract the contents from the zip file.
 2. **Execution**: Run the compiled "SpeedReader" executable.
-You can execute it by running `./SpeedReader` in the folder where the program is saved, or simply double-click on it.
+You can execute it by running `./FastReader` in the folder where the program is saved, or simply double-click on it.

 ## Adding a New Language